s3752703/ProAssign1/README.md

 # ProAssign1
+The instruction for testing the assignment
+## Run
+Type 'make' to run the simulation.
+'''bash
+make
+'''

+Type './Producer_Consumer_Simulation' to run the producer consumer simulation.
+'''bash
+./Producer_Consumer_Simulation
+'''

-type 'make' to run the simulation type './Producer_Consumer_Simulation' to run the producer consumer simulation type './DiningPhilosopher_Simulation' to run the dining philosopher simulation
+Type './DiningPhilosopher_Simulation' to run the dining philosopher simulation.
+'''bash
+./DiningPhilosopher_Simulation
+'''